 See how Vitally helps CSMs streamline their day-to-day tasks.

-When you buy a dedicated CSP like Vitally, your cost of ownership includes regular development of the product — our software team ships regular updates and improvements to the platform.
+When you buy a dedicated CSP like Vitally, your cost of ownership includes ongoing product development — our software team ships regular updates and improvements to the platform.

 With a homegrown CSP, any notable improvements to the system require even more development hours and resources that you probably didn't budget for.
 The alternative is being stuck with an obsolete CSP that's high maintenance and prone to broken data integrations.